BRICS to commit $100 billion to FX fund, completion a way off

-ST. PETERSBURG, Russia (Reuters) - The BRICS emerging economies will set up a $100 billion fund to steady currency markets, Russia’s Vladimir Putin said on Thursday, but it looks unlikely to be in place soon enough to temper the effects of an expected pullback of U.S. monetary stimulus.
+ST. PETERSBURG, Russia, Sept 5 (Reuters) - The BRICS group of emerging economies will contribute $100 billion to a fighting fund to steady currency markets destabilised by an expected pullback of U.S. monetary stimulus, China and Russia said on Thursday.

-China, holder of the world’s largest foreign exchange reserves, will contribute the bulk of the currency pool.
-But officials said it would not be functional for some time yet.
+China, holder of the world’s largest foreign exchange reserves, will contribute the lion’s share of the currency pool.
+But it will be much smaller than the $240 billion originally envisaged and officials said it would not be functional for some time yet.

 Cheap dollars that fueled a boom in Brazil, Russia, India, China and South Africa over the past decade have turned tail since Ben Bernanke, chairman of the Federal Reserve, warned in May of a ‘taper’ in the U.S. bond-buying scheme.

-At the meeting of BRICS leaders, China committed $41 billion; Brazil, India and Russia $18 billion each; and South Africa $5 billion.
+“The scale of the reserve arrangement will be $100 billion and China will take the lion’s share of this,” China’s Vice Finance Minister Zhu Guangyao told a briefing at the Group of 20 summit in St. Petersburg, Russia.

-One BRICS official said the technical details could be sorted out by the time the group meets next March but even after that, it will only become operational after ratification by each country’s parliament.
+Both Zhu and Russian Deputy Finance Minister Sergei Storchak said details still needed to be worked out, suggesting that - beyond the announcement - much more work would need to be done on the reserve facility.

-Earlier, both Chinese Vice Finance Minister Zhu Guangyao and Russian Deputy Finance Minister Sergei Storchak said details still needed to be worked out.
+A joint BRICS development bank, with capital of up to $50 billion, is also still months away from realisation amid disagreements over burden sharing and where it should be based.

-“We have asked not to create unnecessary expectations,” Storchak told Reuters.
-“Politically, the countries are ready, but technically they are not.”
+Russian President Vladimir Putin was expected to announce the currency pool’s size at a meeting of BRICS leaders, before the full G20 gathers later on Thursday to discuss the state of the world economy.

-A joint BRICS development bank, with capital of up to $50 billion, is also still months away from realization amid disagreements over burden sharing and where it should be based.
+”We have asked not to create unnecessary expectations,“ Storchak told Reuters regarding the currency pool. ”Politically, the countries are ready, but technically they are not.

 Last year’s original initiative foresaw creating a pool of central bank funds available to BRICS facing balance of payments difficulties.
 There was also a push to create an IMF-style credit line to insure against external shocks.